 The Business Center is located in D209 Engineering Quad, and manages the day-to-day financial tasks in support of departmental and sponsored research activities.
-The team is comprised of two Assistant Grants Managers, two Purchasing Support personnel and one Business Manager.
+The team is comprised of five staff - the Business Manager who supervises two Assistant Grants Managers and two Purchasing Support personnel.

 The Business Center provides departmental support to faculty, researchers, students and staff.